OWASP/www-project-benchmark/tab_scoring.md

 Full details on how to do this are at the bottom of the page on the Quick Start tab.

-We encourage both vendors, open source tools, and end users to verify their application security tools against the Benchmark.
+We encourage both vendors, open-source tools, and end users to verify their application security tools against the Benchmark.
 In order to ensure that the results are fair and useful, we ask that you follow a few simple rules when publishing results.
 We won't recognize any results that aren't easily reproducible:

 1. A description of the default "out-of-the-box" installation, version numbers, etc.
 2. Any and all configuration, tailoring, onboarding, etc. performed to make the tool run